 Short answer… no.

-Long answer… look, if I said yes to even a third of the requests I got, I’d be spending most of my time reading and doing critiques instead of writing.
-I don’t mean to sound mercenary, but… writing is how I pay my mortgage.
-And buy food and booze.
+Long answer… look, I don’t mean to sound mercenary, but writing is how I pay for electricity and food and booze.
 And I really like food and booze.
-And my house.
-So when someone asks me to read stuff, they’re asking me to give up a few hours of work.
+So when a more-or-less random stranger asks me to read stuff, they’re asking me to give up a few hours of work.
 Would you want to give up a few hours of work?
-Plus, I do have this ranty writing blog sitting right, y’know, here with over a decade of advice and tips.
+Plus, I do have the ranty writing blog sitting right here with over a decade of advice and tips for whoever wants it.

-Also, sad truth is some folks are not too bright and lawsuit-crazy, and they ruin it for everyone else.
-Somebody shows me a piece of bland, generic fanfic, then a few years from now they sue me for stealing their ideas.
-Yeah, I know how stupid that sounds, but I’ve actually been subpoenaed and deposed for lawsuits with less behind them than that.
-It’s why I’m verrrryleery when I get a long message along the lines of “You know what you should really do next with the people from 14…” Heck, some writers respond with cease & desist orders when they get sent stuff like this.
+Also, the sad truth is some folks are not too bright and lawsuit-crazy, and they ruin it for everyone.
+Somebody shows me a piece of bland, generic genre story, then a few years from now they sue me for stealing their ideas of… dinosaurs.
+Yeah, I know how stupid that sounds, but I’ve been subpoenaed and deposed for a lawsuit with less behind it than that.
+Really!
+It’s why I’m verrrry leery when I get a long message from someone along the lines of “You know what you should really do next with the people from 14…” Heck, some writers respond with cease & desist orders when they get sent stuff like this.